Intercollegiate Chinese for Social Action: Background

 The ICSA was formed in 1967, composed mainly of middle-class, US-born, Chinese American students.
 The majority were second-generation, had immigrant parents, and were first-generation college students.
 Most of their parents worked lower-paying jobs in restaurants, small local businesses, or clothing factories, but were still able to provide comfortable, middle-class life-styles for their children.
 Through an active recruitment program, the ICSA reached out to and recruited students from San Francisco Chinatown to expand its membership.

-Community Outreach Programs
+Community outreach programs

 The ICSA started out as a community service oriented organization.
-They founded the Community Internship Program, where students at San Francisco State College were recruited to volunteer for local San Francisco Chinatown organizations, such as the war on poverty office, a federal government program.
+They founded the Community Internship Program, where students at San Francisco State College were recruited to volunteer for local San Francisco Chinatown organizations, such as the War on Poverty office, a federal government program.
 Members of the ICSA also engaged in academic tutoring and taught English to first-generation students and families in Chinatown.
 Later, through funding from the San Francisco State College’s Associated Student Government, the ICSA set up a youth center in San Francisco Chinatown.